xnau/pardibee/readme.txt

 == Changelog ==

 = 1.7.0.9 =
+Version 1.7.0.9 is a bugfix release for all users
 * fixed bad call in regpage_setting_fix Bug #1317
 * added pdb-form_element_html filter
 * JS bug in aux_plugin_settings.js Bug #1352